-Green, green and dominantly green.
+Green, green, and more green.
 If this is all you see in your garden, boring is an understatement.
-How about adding in more colors in your garden?
+How about adding more colors to your garden?

 Adding Colors in Your Garden with Plants